 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounds of Longyearbyen, more than 100 species of plant have been recorded.
+Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
 In the early evening the ship will sail out of Isfjorden.

-Heading north along the west coast, we arrive by morning in Krossfjorden, where we take to the Zodiacs for an exhilarating cruise along the sculpted front of the 14th of July Glacier.
-On the surprisingly fertile slopes near the glacier, a colourful variety of flowers bloom, while large numbers of Kittiwakes and Brünnich’s Guillemots nest on the nearby cliffs.
-There is also a good chance of spotting opportunistic Arctic Foxes, patrolling the base of the cliffs in case a hapless chick falls from its nest, and Bearded Seals, who cruise this scenic fjord.
+Heading north along the west coast, we arrive by morning in Krossfjorden, where we board the Zodiacs for a cruise along the face of the 14th of July Glacier.
+On the slopes near the glacier, a colorful variety of flowers bloom, while large numbers of Kittiwake and Brünnich’s Guillemot nest on the nearby cliffs.
+There is also a good chance of spotting Arctic Fox, patrolling the base of the cliffs in case a chick falls from its nest, and Bearded Seal, who cruise this fjord.
 In the afternoon we sail to Ny Ålesund, the world’s most northerly settlement.
 Once a mining village - served by the world’s most northerly railway, which can still be seen - Ny Ålesund is now a research centre.
-Close to the village is a breeding ground for Barnacle Geese, Pink-footed Geese and Arctic Terns.
-Visitors interested in the history of Arctic exploration will want to walk to the anchoring mast used by Amundsen and Nobile in the airship Norge in 1926 and Nobile in the airship Italia in 1928 before their flights to the North Pole.
+Close to the village is a breeding ground for Barnacle Goose, Pink-footed Goose and Arctic Tern.
+Visitors interested in the history of Arctic exploration will want to walk to the anchoring mast used by Amundsen and Nobile, in the airship Norge in 1926 and Nobile in the airship Italia in 1928, before their flights to the North Pole.